cocide/PlasmaTrim-CLI/README.md

 The Log of Change
 -----------------
+* Documentation is a must - Nov 7 2012 - v0.3.1
+    * Added man pages
+    * Added make install
+    * Added make install-zip which creates the zip to distribute including install.sh
+    * Fixed really poor state of documentation (my bad, I didn't realize it was that horrible)
+    * Combined all the version info into ptrim-lib.c, the header files, and the man pages.
 * Got network? - Oct 28 2012 - v0.3.0
     * Made general improvements to the portability of ptrim-lib
     * Added a network client/server set which uses AF_INET SOCKET_STREAM